hvillamardev/hvillamardev/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=Senior+Software+Engineer;Technical+Leader;Software+Architect)](https://git.io/typing-svg)

-I am a Full-Stack Software Engineer with 6+ years of experience in the Design, Development, Integration and Implementation of Technological Solutions and IT Project Management with the use of Agile Methodologies and Lean Approaches.
-I have experience in Team Leadership in the areas of Innovation, Software Architecture and Projects in IIot and AI Technologies.
+I am a Full-Stack Software Engineer with 6+ years of experience in the design, development, integration and implementation of technological solutions and IT project management using agile methodologies and lean approaches.
+I have experience leading technical teams in areas of innovation, software architecture and projects in Web, IIot and AI technologies.

 - 🌍  I'm based in Guayaquil, Ecuador
 - 🖥️  See my portfolio at [hvillamardev](http://hvillamardev.netlify.app/)